nonprofittechy/PS-HotDocs/README.md

 HIDE DOC Motion to file answer and discovery TF
 HIDE DOC Request for docs at trial TF
 ```

+There's a symmetrical -after option that allows you to place text that will appear after the variable's name.

 ### Get-DialogSummary
 ```powershell